 Even if you disregard all other advice about carrying money, take this tip to heart: Whenever possible, divvy up your travel cash and even credit cards into multiple safe spots.
-If you’ve got all your money in one place, it only takes one time for a thief to totally wipe you out.
+If you have all your money in one place, it only takes one incident for a thief to totally wipe you out.

 Keep Small Bills Handy

-Changing or withdrawing large amounts of money minimizes the fees you’ll pay to get local currency, but it also means you’ll be traveling with far more cash—and larger bills—than you’d have on you at home.
-We’ve already talked about the virtues of dividing your money, but it’s also wise to make smaller denominations of currency easily accessible.
-That way, you won’t pull out the local equivalent of a $100-dollar bill while attempting to buy a 30-cent souvenir.
+Changing or withdrawing large amounts of money minimizes the fees you’ll pay to get local currency, but it also means you’ll be traveling with far more cash—and larger bills—than you’d likely have on you at home.
+In addition to dividing your money, it’s also wise to make smaller denominations of currency easily accessible.
+That way, you won’t pull out the local equivalent of a $100 bill while attempting to buy a 30-cent souvenir.
 You also won’t have to reach down into your jeans to get more money from an under-clothing money pouch.